ESIPFed/NbMeta/README.md

 As of August 2018, there are over [2.5 Million jupyter notebooks on GitHub](http://nbviewer.jupyter.org/github/parente/nbestimate/blob/master/estimate.ipynb).
 The code and text in these notebooks form an important body of knowledge of research, practice, and pedagogy.
-Unfortunately, it is very difficult to find notebooks that might meet a particular need due to a complete lack of metadata associated with these resources and with their exponential growth it is becoming harder.
+Unfortunately, it is very difficult to find notebooks that might meet a particular need due to a complete z lack of metadata associated with these resources and with their exponential growth it is becoming harder.